Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 • MARKET DASHBOARD - The system name, shown next to the logo.

 • Last Updated - A timestamp that flashes when new data arrives.
-When the market is closed, this flips to “MARKET CLOSED” and the site switches to a “closed” visual mode.
+It follows your saved Time Zone setting and includes a timezone abbreviation.
+When the market is closed, this flips to "MARKET CLOSED" and the site switches to a "closed" visual mode.

 • Logo - Dynamically changes to highlight the strongest currency in the market (or a special "closed" logo when markets are shut).